Grilled Brussel Sprouts

 Instructions

-• Place the brussel sprouts into a large, microwave safe mixing bowl and heat in the microwave on high for 3 minutes.
+• Place the Brussel sprouts in a large microwave-safe mixing bowl.
+Microwave on high for 3 minutes.

-• Add the olive oil, oregano, garlic powder, salt and pepper on top of the brussel sprouts.
-Toss well to combine and allow the brussel sprouts to cool enough to handle.
+• Add the olive oil, oregano, garlic powder, salt, and pepper on top of the Brussel sprouts.
+Toss well to combine and let the Brussel sprouts cool enough to handle.

 • Preheat the grill or grill pan to medium heat and oil the grates or pan.